-I work at Iggesund Paperboard, one of our business area.
+I work at Holmen Iggesund, one of our business area.
 I will share some common and less common work days, though 'regular work day' is a rather arbitrary term when dealing with business development, but more about this in my upcoming posts.
 I have been at Holmen for just over two years now and what attracted me here was to possibility to work for an international company that is at the forefront in its field and to be able to develop sustainable solutions that contribute to a better future.

 Hello from work!

 Today I am at Holmen's office on Strandvägen 1 in Stockholm.
 It's just one of my workplaces.
 Sometimes I work in the office at Iggesund mill and other times I work from my home office, which is extra nice if, for example, I have been traveling a lot.

 Before I continue, maybe I should explain the relationship between Iggesund Paperboard and Holmen.
 Holmen Iggesund is one of five companies / business areas within the Holmen Group.
 I belong to Holmen Iggesund and we manufacture paperboard for consumer packaging and graphic products, produced from the Group's own forest.

 It is now noticeable that we are starting to approach the end of the year, outside it is cold and chilly and work-related we are many who are fully engaged in completing the activities planned for the year.
 At the same time we are planning for next year's activities.
 One of the more exciting tasks I have right now is to assist in the preparation of our business plan for the next five years.
 For several months now about 20 people from different departments have been involved in producing material for the business plan.
 I just came out of a workshop with Iggesund Paperboard's sales management and over the next few weeks, me and my colleagues' mission is to describe what initiatives we should focus on and what goals we will set for the future.